 Because of the production ban of PCBs in 1979, this General Permit has requirements for demolition of buildings built prior to January 1, 1980.

-4. Common Plan of Development or Sale
+I.J.4.
+Common Plan of Development or Sale

-U.S. EPA regulations include the term “common plan of development or sale” to ensure that acreage within a common project does not artificially escape this General Permit requirements because construction activities are phased, split among smaller parcels, or completed by different owners or developers.
+U.S. EPA regulations include the term “common plan of development or sale” to ensure that acreage within a common project does not artificially escape this General Permit’s requirements because construction activities are phased, split among smaller parcels, or completed by different owners or developers.
 The State Water Board is required to exercise its regulatory discretion in providing a common-sense interpretation of the term as it applies to construction projects and permit coverage.
 An overbroad interpretation of the term would render meaningless the clear “one acre” federal permitting threshold and would potentially trigger permitting of almost any construction activity that occurs within an area that had previously received area-wide utility or road improvements.

 The 2008 U.S. EPA NPDES General Permit for Discharges from Construction Activity (2008 Construction General Permit) provided further clarification on the common plan of development or sale regarding non-contiguous construction activities.
-Where discrete construction projects within a larger common plan of development or sale are located at least 1/4 mile apart and the area between the projects is not being disturbed, each individual project can be treated as a separate plan of development or sale provided any interconnecting road, pipeline or utility project that is part of the same “common plan” is not concurrently being disturbed.
+Where discrete construction projects within a larger common plan of development or sale are located at least 1/4 mile apart and the area between the projects is not being disturbed, each individual project can be treated as a separate plan of development or sale provided any interconnecting road, pipeline, or utility project that is part of the same “common plan” is not concurrently being disturbed.
 For example, oil and gas well pads separated by 1/4 mile could be treated as separate projects.
 However, if the same two well pads and an interconnecting access road were all under construction at the same time, they would generally be considered as part of a single “common plan” for permitting purposes.
 If a utility company was constructing new trunk lines off an existing transmission line to serve separate residential subdivisions located more than 1/4 mile apart, the two trunk line projects could be considered separate projects.

 Construction projects generally receive grading and/or building permits (Local Permits) from local authorities prior to initiating construction activity.
 These Local Permits spell out the scope of the project, the parcels involved, the type of construction approved, etc. Referring to the Local Permit helps define “common plan of development or sale.”
 In cases such as tract home development, a Local Permit will include all phases of the construction project including rough grading, utility and road installation, and vertical construction.
 All construction activities approved in the Local Permit are part of the common plan and must remain under the General Permit until construction is completed.
 For custom home construction, Local Permits typically only approve vertical construction as the rough grading, utilities, and road improvements were already independently completed under the previous Local Permit.
 In the case of a custom home site, the homeowner must submit plans and obtain a distinct and separate Local Permit from the local authority in order to proceed.
 General Permit coverage for an individual homeowner building a custom home on a private lot of less than one acre is not required.
 Similarly, the installation of a swimming pool, deck, or landscaping that disturbs less than one acre that was not part of any previous Local Permit are not required to obtain General Permit coverage.